 If you indicate on your Student Finance England application that you are studying abroad, you are automatically paid the first instalment 25 working days before the 'standard' course start date.
 In 2019/20 this was 23 September, so 25 working days before would have been 16 August.

 However, if your study placement starts earlier (e.g. if you are starting in Australia or New Zealand in July) Global Opportunities coordinate with Student Administration Services so you should receive the first instalment of your Maintenance Loan on the first day of your study placement.

 The standard is for you to receive your loan in three instalments, however Student Finance England offers the option of payment in two instalments by request.
-This is not automatically applied, so you must contact Student Administration at email@example.com, as this will be easier for you than contacting Student Finance directly.
+This is not automatically applied, so you must contact Student Administration at email@example.com if you wish to request this.
 Students going to Australia will automatically receive their loan in two instalments, with the second instalment in January, as of 2019/20.